sarahdini-design/ontario-ed-performance-analysis/README.md

 - **Combine wait-time results with operational data before making decisions.**
   Patient volumes, case mix, staffing, inpatient bed availability, and other capacity measures would help determine what may be contributing to the gaps identified here.

-These recommendations are intended to identify where further investigation may be useful.
-The wait-time data alone is not enough to determine the underlying cause of a corporation's performance.

 ## Conclusion

-This analysis showed that Ontario ED performance changed over the five-year period, but the pattern was not the same across the two stages of the patient journey.
+This analysis showed that Ontario ED wait-time performance changed over the five-year period, but the two indicators did not follow the same pattern.

-Initial physician assessment waits increased fairly steadily, while admitted-patient ED stay rose more sharply and then showed some improvement after 2022–2023.
-Looking at both indicators together also showed that persistent performance gaps were not limited to one type of hospital or one part of the ED visit.
+Initial physician assessment waits increased fairly steadily, while admitted-patient ED stay rose more sharply before showing some improvement after 2022–2023.
+Looking at both measures together also showed that persistent gaps were not limited to one hospital peer group or one stage of the ED visit.

-The peer-group comparison helped add context to the raw wait times, and the five-year persistent-gap view made it possible to separate longer-term patterns from a single-year result.
+Comparing corporations with their peer-group median added useful context to the raw wait times, while the five-year view helped separate longer-term patterns from a single-year result.

-The main value of this analysis is not to label hospitals as good or bad, but to identify where performance gaps appear repeatedly and where a closer operational review may be useful.

-Further analysis using patient volume, case mix, staffing, inpatient capacity, and other operational data would be needed to understand what is driving the differences observed in this project.
+Overall, the analysis helped identify where performance gaps appeared repeatedly and which corporations may be worth looking at more closely.
+It does not explain why those gaps exist, but it provides a useful starting point for deeper operational analysis.